Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Andrew Goodman over 5 years ago
+Andrew Goodman almost 6 years ago

 Owner occupied duplexes aren’t owned by greedy corporations.
 We live in the neighborhood.
 We put in sweat equity and cope with stress and liability.
 We don’t do this bc we like it or make lots of extra money.
 We do this bc it allows us to afford to live here.